carbon-design-system/carbon/docs/style.md

-We also support the placement of `data-testid` attributes on components as a "stable selector" for locating elements for testing when [all other options](https://testing-library.com/docs/queries/about#priority) are exhaused.
+We also support the placement of `data-testid` attributes on components as a "stable selector" for locating elements for testing when [all other options](https://testing-library.com/docs/queries/about#priority) are exhausted.
 The location and placement of these in the DOM should remain stable between versions.
 This can be accomplished by explicitly placing this prop on the outermost element, or it can be accomplished by having `...rest` spread on the outermost element.